Azure-Samples/explore-iot-operations/samples/dapr-quickstart-go/README.md

 # Dapr Quickstart Sample

-This is a Dapr sample that makes use of the aio-mq-pubsub and aio-mq-statestore pluggable component to interact with the IoT MQ broker and the IoT MQ state store.
+This is a Dapr sample that makes use of the Azure IoT Operations pluggable Dapr components to interact with the MQTT broker and the State Store.

 ## Deploying the app